Zubax/canface_cf2/README.md

 In order to use Babel-Babel as production flashing and testing tool, an adapter PCB should be designed.
 In general, this PCB should have PBS connectors for Babel-Babel on one side and some sort of connectors for the device under test (usually pogo pins).
 Both Babel-Babel and device under test can then be connected to this adapter PCB and the flashing and testing routine can be performed.
+Although using Babel-Babel for testing requires some preparations, it still may be beneficial as it greatly reduces the total amount of wiring and connectors involved in the production testing routine.
+This in turn makes the process faster, more reliable and less painstaking.
 A good example of this practice is Myduck-LV.
 It is a device used to flash and test Mitochondrik LV.
 In order to avoid the requirement for an additional adapter PCB Myduck LV is designed to accept Babel-Babel directly: